Green-Software-Foundation/patterns/patterns/time-shift.md

 - `I`: The goal is to reduce SCI by reducing (I), and in practice, schedule recurrent Jobs when I is low.

-to capture the impact of time shifting, the following image shows variation of Electricity Carbon Intensity during a day, from one the Electricity providers, [ElectricityMap](https://app.electricitymaps.com/map).
+To capture the impact of time shifting, the following image shows variation of Electricity Carbon Intensity during a day, from one the Electricity providers, [ElectricityMap](https://app.electricitymaps.com/map).

 ![zez](./media/time-shift.png)